davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

    This function will read `num` characters from the `stream`, and place it in a pre-defined string buffer `str`.
 The `stream`, in our case, is simply `STDIN` (the standard input device).
 The method will return a pointer to `str`.
 In your program, if the user's input is longer than 256 characters, you should ignore it and and simply output an error.

+5. If the input is empty, you should simply re-prompt.

 ##### Understanding Program Execution and Paths

 After the input is read, `dsh` will need to verify that the command entered is valid.
 There's an easy way to tell if it's valid, but first, we need to understand how file system paths work.
 To create a process and run a program, you need to construct its **absolute (or full) path** in the file system.
 An absolute path to a file, say `ls`, looks like this: